 If people do not respond well, remember that it’s not your responsibility to change people’s attitudes to disability.
 Some colleagues may be more introverted or awkward, or they may just be too busy to talk.

 If you work with someone who is disabled, you could ask them how they talk to colleagues.
-You could also ask someone with similar experiences to you in Scope’s online community.

 If you are concerned that a meeting might not be accessible to you, say: